palindromefinance/DocSDKPalindromePay/src/pages/index.md

 When the button is clicked, your customer is redirected to the decentralized Checkout System, where they connect a wallet, review the order and complete a secure crypto payment.
 You can access the checkout at: [Palindrome Crypto Pay Checkout System](https://palindromefinance.com/checkout)

 Either with the SDK or the Widget, you and your customers can view and manage every payment transactions through the [Palindrome Crypto Escrow Dashboard](https://palindromefinance.com/crypto-escrow).

-The typical flow is simple: the customer places an order and pays into escrow, the merchant delivers the goods or services, the customer confirms everything is OK, and then the merchant withdraws the funds.
-Your customer can there confirm, cancel the order, open a dispute and on the other side you can withdraw the funds, also open a dispute and confirm the request from customer to cancel.
+The flow is simple: the customer places an order and pays, the merchant delivers the goods or services, and the customer confirms that everything is satisfactory.
+Once confirmed, the merchant can withdraw the funds.

+At the Palindrome Crypto Esrow Dashboard customers can confirm delivery, cancel the order, or open a dispute.
+Merchants can withdraw funds after successful verification, respond to disputes, and request order cancellation, which the customer can then approve.

 Soon more..
 ---